SemihGuneslab/emu430-quarto-template/README.md

-# EMU430 Data Analytics Quarto Template
+# EMU430 Data Analytics Quarto Project Template

-A quarto template provided by the EMU 430 Data Analytics course.
-This template is designed for course students to establish their personal websites, publish their individual course assignments, and engage in other analytic tasks.
+A quarto template provided by the EMU 430 Data Analytics course projects.
+This template is designed for course students to establish their project websites and publish their project activities,

-Please update this readme. me according to your personal website and assignments if necessary.